thepoojaproject/thepoojaproject/README.md

 ### Bonjour !

-I'm Alex Martin, Holistic Devsigner.
+I'm Bhim Mondal,  Devsigner.

-Reach me on [ Twitter ](https://twitter.com/alexmartinfr) for advice on improving your projects' UX, design & copy 👋
+Reach me on [ instagram ](https://instagram.com/bhim_mondal_) for advice on improving your projects' UX, design & copy 👋

 Until then, here's my favorite (totally made up) Einstein quote:
 « Colors, shapes and words are the runes of our modern world.
 Arranged in certain ways, they can help our creations shine through the noise! »